Video: Inner hip muscles

 Time to start covering the muscles in a little bit more detail, starting off with the iliacus.
 We’re going to talk about the origin point for this muscle.
 And what you need to know is that it will arise from the iliac fossa on the wing of the ilium, as you can see here.
 So these are the origin points for the two iliacus muscles.

 Now, in terms of the psoas major, the origin points for this muscle—there are several that you need to remember actually—and it originates from the lateral sides of the bodies of the vertebrae T12 to L4, and also, their respective intervertebral discs, T12 and L4.
-And it also arises from the coastal processes of L1 and L5, to L5.
+And it also arises from the transverse processes of L1 to L5.

 Now, moving on, we’re going to talk about the insertion point for the iliopsoas.
 Like I mentioned, these two muscles, the iliacus and the psoas major, are going to come together and then insert into one common insertion point which is the lesser trochanter of the femur.
 And you can see here where these two muscles here are going to be inserting.
 In terms of the innervation of the iliopsoas, it is carried by the femoral nerve for the iliacus as well as direct branches of the lumbar plexus for the psoas major.